schoi1337/schoi1337.github.io/_posts/2025-04-27-How I Build My CyberSecurity Portfolio Blog From Scratch.md

 I focused on modularizing layouts and includes, cleaning up the directory structure, and simplifying the CSS and navigation logic.

-A more detailed breakdown of this refactoring process will be published in a separate post.
+A more detailed breakdown of this refactoring process can be found [here](2025/04/28/Refactoring-My-Blog-for-Long-Term-Growth.md).

 ## SEO and Visibility